nrgelina/python-locust/performance-test-report.md

 ## Performance Test Strategy

 This task involves performing non-functional performance testing of the service.
-The functionality and accuracy of the service responses are not tested.
+The functionality and accuracy of the service responses are out of testing scope.

 ---

 ## Tool

-I’ve selected the Locust tool (see Locust documentation) for performing this task.
+I have selected the Locust tool (see Locust documentation) for performing this task.
 It allows you to create a test scenario as a Python script, has a demonstrative web interface, and is easy to manage.
 Locust can monitor metrics such as RPS, Response Time (average, median, 90th percentile), and CPU usage.
 However, for more complex systems, I would likely use other tools that allow monitoring additional metrics.

 The test script is located in the GitHub repository.
-The README file contains the test description and a guide on how to run the test.
+The [README.md](README.md) file contains the test description and a guide on how to run the test.

 ---